-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of ESF as of September 30, 2006 and 2005, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of ESF as of September 30, 2007 and 2006, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our reports dated October 31, 2006, on our consideration of ESF's internal control over financial reporting relating to its financial statements and on our tests of ESF's compliance with certain provisions of laws and regulations relating to its financial statements.
-The purpose of those reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on internal control over financial reporting or compliance.
-Those reports are an integral part of our audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our reports dated November 9, 2007, on our consideration of ESF's internal control over financial reporting and on our tests of ESF's compliance with certain provisions of laws and regulations and other matters.
+The purpose of those reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+Those reports are an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-Our audits were performed for the purpose of forming an opinion on the accompanying financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the accompanying financial statements taken as a whole.
 The policy and operations statements are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion or any other form of assurance on it.
 However, we compared the information for consistency with the financial statements and, based on these limited procedures, we found no material inconsistencies.